VisionEval/VisionEval/sources/framework/VEModel/inst/walkthrough/Readme.md

 If `walkthrough` is a sub-directory of your VisionEval runtime, it will find `ve-lib` automatically.

 1 Start R from the walkthrough directory in one of these ways:
-  1. Start RGUI 4.1.1 and set the working directory to your walkthrough
+  1. Start RGUI from the R version of the runtime and set the working directory to your walkthrough
-  1. Make sure your R_HOME variable points to an R 4.1.1 installation and then run `launch.bat` to open a basic R terminal window.
+  1. Make sure your R_HOME variable points to the runtime R version and then run `launch.bat` to open a basic R terminal window.
   1. Open the walkthrough.Rproj in RStudio